 By the time students enter 3rd grade, they have most likely had four years of alphabetized word walls designed to help them learn their sight words.
-While this is useful for primary students, upper elementary students don't benefit as much from these types of word walls.
+While this word wall idea is useful for primary students, upper elementary students don't benefit as much from this type of word wall.

 Ideally, by upper elementary - and especially 4th and 5th grade - word walls should be used to help improve student vocabulary or help them practice other word decoding strategies.

 I never used completed word walls in my classroom, where all the words were already up on the first day of school.
 (Find ideas for preparing for the first day / first week of school here.)
-Instead, we added to the word wall regularly as words came up.
+Instead, we made our word walls more interactive and added to the word wall regularly as words came up.
 Keeping the word wall top of mind with students will help ensure that they use it as a tool; otherwise it is just wasted wall space.

 Word Wall Ideas to Help Build Vocabulary

 This word wall is a great extension to a lesson on word choice and shades of meaning lesson.